priyankaahire/EatSome24/README.md

         -useEffect()

 ### Routing in web apps
-        - Client Side Routing: It is not loadin the page it is just loading that Component using <Link />
+        - Client Side Routing: It is not loadin the page it is just loading that Component using <Link /> (Link is wrapper over the <a> tag and React DOM keeping a track of this Link)
         - Server Side Routing: You have contact.html, in <a> use pass the path and once you click it reload the whole page, send request to the server and fecth the data and load on the browser It callled